-We consider an economic situation in which a population of privately informed agents faces a finite menu of risky prospects.
-In this section, we assume that from the perspective of the econometrician, this population appears homogeneous.
-Equivalently, the econometrician has data on a bigger population, including some variables X describing the population under study, and the subgroup we consider here appears homogeneous because we implicitly control for the values of X.
+We consider an economic situation in which a population of privately informed agents face a finite menu of prospects.
+In this section, we assume that for the econometrician this population appears homogeneous.
+Equivalently, the econometrician has data on a bigger population, including some variables X describing the population under study and the subgroup we consider here appears homogeneous because we control for the values of X.